digitalgust/miniJVM/README.md

 ```

-On the button BT_CHANGE clicked, the script function change() would be call, the func change the label LAB_HELP text and color.
+When the button BT_CHANGE clicked, the script function "change()" would be call, the func change the label "LAB_HELP" text and color.
 Script onOpen() would be called when the frame is openning.

 [< Back](#dochome)